 How can I support someone recovering from dengue fever?

-Supporting someone with dengue involves ensuring they get adequate rest, hydration, and nutritional support.
-Encourage them to follow medical advice and attend follow-up check-ups to monitor recovery.
-Be vigilant for any new or worsening symptoms, and provide a calm and comforting environment to aid in their healing process.
+Help someone with dengue by making sure they rest, drink fluids, and eat well.
+Encourage them to follow medical advice and go to follow-up appointments to check their recovery.
+Watch for any new or worse symptoms.
+Give them a calm and comfortable place to help them heal.

 Are there home remedies for managing dengue symptoms effectively?